cheunste/notes/webdev/sass/notes.md

 - In each of the above folders, create other directories if needed.
 - This way, files in other parts of a project is isolated from each other.

+- However, keep in mind that

+### SASS Partials
+ - There is a problem though.
+If you attempt to run the sass preporcessor to all five of the folders above, you'll end up with a mess as all sass files will generate a bunch of other files

+  sass --watch SASS:CSS

+### SASS Variables and Imports

+    -